cnoork/lorasensors2homeassistant/README.md

  - Connect the mqtt connections to the lora server.
 You can add as many applications as you need.
 All sensors are indentified by there join_eui
  - Connect the mqtt connections to the mqtt broker which is used by Home Assistant

 For sensor configurations, this is done in function "Settings to flow variable (flow.set)".
+After every finished change don't forget to click on the inject to activate the changes.

-The sensors needs to be defined whith there join_eui in the joinKey2device, there are some examples there. join_eui needs to be registerd in lower case.
-After every saved change don't forget to click on the inject to activate the changes.
+Sensors needs to be defined whith there join_eui in the "joinKey2device", there are some examples there. join_eui needs to be registerd in lower case.

 For the sensor keys and values there are 3 parts where changes could be done:
  - "sensorKeyTranslate": here the key kan be renamed to your prefered name or one of the device_classes (charcters in key's with a <underscore> will be replced with a <space> for variable name in Home Assistant)